BAIL REFORM: NJ Judge Frees Gun-Carrying Driver Who Rammed Police Cars With Stolen BMW, PD Says

 Borough police were behind Weeks when he got out of the 2021 BMW 7 Series sedan and entered a business on Wagaraw Road, Hoogmoed said.

-They ran the license plate and learned that it had been reported stolen out of the Long Island town of Southhampton, he said.
+They ran the license plate and learned that the car had been reported stolen out of the Long Island town of Southhampton, he said.

 Officers approached Weeks as he got back into the vehicle, Hoogmoed said.